 - Keep hose nozzle in contact with fill pipe to provide a ground against static sparks. - Fill tank at a slow rate to avoid any spillage.

-Fuel Cap & Key
+Fuel Cap

 The fuel cap is located on the rear deck near the stern.
-A special fuel key is provided to open the cap.
+To open, lift "GAS" tab and turn.

 NOTE: The cap is sealed by a rubber O-ring.
 Please do not over tighten.